 - You cannot use Gamma correction function and LUT function at the same time. - The parameter of LUT Save may differ by device models.
-If the device has no LUT Save, the settings you configured will be saved in the device in real time. - For different models of device, the LUT Index and LUT Value range may differ, please refer to the actual one you got. - In Bayer pixel format, the color device does not support LUT function.
+If the device has no LUT Save, the settings you configured will be saved in the device in real time. - For different models of device, the LUT Index and LUT Value range may differ, please refer to the actual one you got. - Regarding the color device in Bayer pixel format, you need to enable Super Bayer Enable first before using LUT function.